People's Defence Force (Myanmar): Shan State clashes

 The PDF clashed with the Tatmadaw in Muse on 23 May 2021, killing at least 13 members of Myanmar's security forces.
 Another clash happened in the town of Moebyel, in which 20 members of the police force were killed.

+On 20 January 2024, the Tatmadaw and the Pa-O National Army (PNA) attempted to confiscate the Pa-O National Liberation Army (PNLA)'s weapons.
+A few days later, firefight broke out in Hopong Township.
+On 24 January 2024, the PNLA, local PDF forces, and the KNDF attacked the PNO/Junta-controlled town of Hsi Hseng.
+The Tatmadaw responded with airstrikes and shelling.
+PNLA retaliated with KNDF and local PDF forces and attacked the town of Hsi Hseng, Shan State eventually capturing it on 26 January 2024.

 Chin State clashes

 Chin State saw some of the earliest armed resistance.
 Clashes were reported initially in late March 2021.
 Armed with traditional tumi guns, ethnic Chin inflicted casualties on the Tatmadaw.
 In early April 2021, Chinland Defense Force (CDF) was established.
-Tatmadaw saw heavy casualties in clashes with Mindat branch of the CDF in late April and May 2021.
+The Tatmadaw saw heavy casualties in clashes with Mindat branch of the CDF in late April and May 2021.
 CDF Mindat briefly occupied the town, but was forced to withdraw when the Tatmadaw used civilians as shields.

 Chin National Army, the existing Chin armed organisation, various township branches of the CDF and Chin National Defence Force (an armed Chin organization formed after the coup) came together to form a joint defence coordination body called Chinland Joint Defense Committee (CJDC).
 The total strength of active personnel under the command of CJDC was approximated to be around 13,000.
 From August to October 2021, it was reported that at least 40 clashes occurred between junta troops and CDF.
 CJDC claimed that at least 1,029 Tatmadaw soldiers were killed in the clashes and lost 58 of their own in 2021.

 Karenni State clashes

 Karenni PDF launched attacks in Demoso and Bawlakhe townships, killing at least twenty Tatmadaw soldiers and police and burning down three outposts on 26 May 2021.
-Tatmadaw retaliated by shelling residential areas.
+The Tatmadaw retaliated by shelling residential areas.

 On 31 May 2021, Karenni Nationalities Defence Force (KNDF) was formed as a merger of scattered PDF groups in the Karenni state and some local Ethnic Armed Organisations.
 The main organisation was Karenni National Progressive Party.